jonathanhogg/flitter/docs/builtins.md

 smoothly change over time for the same input space.

 The function is entirely deterministic - always producing the same output for the same inputs.
-The *seed* value can be used to create multiple independent noise sources.
+The *seed* value should be used to create multiple independent noise sources.

 ### Multi-value vector inputs